polandrea/polandrea/README.md

 - 👋 Hi, I’m @polandrea
 - 👀 I’m interested in programming, crocheting and video gaming.
-- 🌱 I’m currently learning full stack programing at CodeCool.
+- 🌱 I’m currently learning cyber security at CodeCool.
+- I finished learning full stack programing at CodeCool.

 <!---
 polandrea/polandrea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.